rudyon/pipeline/README.md

 ## model

 You can see the model I have used this repo to train [here](https://huggingface.co/rudyon/rudygpt).
+An instruct fine-tune of it is [here](https://huggingface.co/rudyon/rudygpt-instruct).
+Also you can talk to the instruct version [here](https://huggingface.co/spaces/rudyon/rudygpt).

 ## experiments